Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 ### CREDITS:

 This is a Dragonbane conversion of the amazing [Champions of Azeroth](https://drive.google.com/drive/folders/1BSit21xGH7yRdWRO95lvrsbxvYi5IwlY) by [Silverblade](https://www.reddit.com/user/Silverblade1234).
-A lot of the kin and class descriptions are written by Silverblade and republished with permission.
+A lot of the body text in this book is written by Silverblade and republished with permission.

 This game supplement was created using the [DragonBrew](https://homebrewery.naturalcrit.com/share/IOEuWz2v8FFi) template by Sibling Dex.